-This post is on my observations on the currency exchange rates offered by money changers on both side of the Singapore-Johor border.
+This post is about my observations on the currency exchange rates offered by money changers on both side of the Singapore-Johor border.
 Yes, I am referring to the Singapore dollar (SGD) to Malaysia ringgit (MYR) conversion — not vice versa.

 Note that even though this post is specifically on SGD and MYR from a Singapore perspective, it can be applied anywhere — take this as an example to gain an understanding on how money exchange works.